hardbyte/rust-telemetry-example/README.md

 - Cross-service trace correlation
 - Repository pattern functionality and database operations
 - **Alert validation framework**: End-to-end testing of Grafana alerts to ensure they fire correctly when conditions are met

+> **Note:** Both alert tests provision short-lived Grafana rules via the Ruler API.
+The latency test uses `integration_latency_p95_test` with a 30 s evaluation window; the error-ratio test creates a unique `integration_error_ratio_test-*` rule and temporarily pauses it during cooldown so Grafana can settle quickly.
+Expect occasional Prometheus warnings in the logs—Grafana remains the source of truth for pass/fail.

 ## Alert Validation Testing